Bill Armstrong Stadium: North Grandstand Facility

 The existing grandstand facility, which opened in 1983 was demolished and is being replaced by a two-story structure.
 The facility will have locker rooms, a lobby, a team room, a warm up room, coaches offices, bicycle support space, conference rooms and public restrooms.

 Jerry Yeagley Field

 A new drainage system was installed three inches below the field's surface.
 Then there is a two-inch sandcap with a one-percent graded slope.
 The field is sprigged with Tahoma 31 Bermudagrass.
 The field was renamed in honor of six-time national champion coach Jerry Yeagley following his retirement in 2004.
 Therefore, the official name of the complex is Jerry Yeagley Field at Bill Armstrong Stadium, although it is still widely known as simply Armstrong Stadium.

 Naming

-This stadium is named for William S. Armstrong, Sr. who was the president of the Indiana University Foundation for many years.
-He was both an avid supporter of the athletic program at Indiana University and very involved with the Little 500 and its activities each year.
+This stadium is named for William S. Armstrong Sr., who was the president of the Indiana University Foundation for many years.
+He was both a supporter of the athletic program at Indiana University and involved with the Little 500 and its activities each year.
 He can be seen in the movie Breaking Away as the official starter of the race, saying, "Gentlemen, mount your Roadmaster bicycles."